 3. Short-term thinking and trying to time the market

-By all means revisit your strategy and asset allocation from time to time but remember that timing the market is tricky, and you need a very good reason to sell up completely.
+By all means revisit your strategy and ISA asset allocation from time to time but remember that timing the market is tricky, and you need a very good reason to sell up completely.
 Sitting tight is easier said than done when markets are falling, but these testing periods are an inevitable and normal part of investing.
 They happen from time to time, but it’s hard to predict when and why.
 Yet in the long term, they can also present good opportunities to acquire assets as others despondently sell.

 4. Being attracted to the highest yielding investments

-Some investors are particularly attracted to investments producing a high level of income.
+Some ISA investors are particularly attracted to investments producing a high level of income.
 Yet it is also a warning sign.
 There is likely to be a very good reason why an investment yields so much.
 Is it a share where the dividend is likely to be cut?
 For bonds, higher yield means higher risk – there is more chance of default and capital loss.

 Yields are often based on past pay outs and therefore may not be a good indication of the coming year’s income.
 In some case they may not be accurate at all, especially for shares, as dividends can be cut, deferred or cancelled altogether.
 Over the long term, it is often better to opt for a company share with a lower pay out that has good potential to grow it rather than the highest immediate income.